-How do I get in touch with you?
+How do I contact you?

 Can I write a guest post?

-How did you get into foraging?
+How did you get into plants?

 Do you eat wild food all the time?